Federal Work-Study Research Assistant Program

 - PI’s are encouraged to create a job description for the OUR to post in the spring but may use our general job description if they would like.

 - Positions are filled in early August – Verification of student’s FWS eligibility is unavailable until 2-3 weeks prior to the start of the fall semester start date.
+It may take a few weeks to finish the reviewing and pairing process.

 - FWS is not available during the summer semesters and students will not be covered by this program over the summer.
 This is a University policy and out of the control of the OUR.